marawanxmamdouh/alc-MMSystem-admin/README.md

 5. Activities Tracking and Reporting
 6. Discussion Forum

 There are three groups of user categories namely `Admin`, `Mentor Manager(MM)`, and `Mentor`.
-The expected access levels for the three users are listed as follows:
+The expected access levels for this group users is listed as follows:

 ## Admin Category:
 - Login/Logout